 Digit Span Short-term Memory Test

-In this assessment, you are presented with a sequence of digits orally or visually and are asked to recall them immediately after the presentation.
+In this short-term memory test, you are presented with a sequence of digits orally or visually and are asked to recall them immediately after the presentation.
 It typically consists of a forward digit span (recalling digits in the same order) and a backward digit span (recalling digits in reverse order).
 The latter two short-term memory test examples evaluate your ability to manipulate the information in your mind instead of just holding it there.

 Letter-Number Sequencing